• Academic Technology

 For example, flipped classrooms require students to review lecture materials prior to class.
 Most often this involves teachers or trainers recording short video lectures that typically include a screen recording of slides, a webcam recording of the teacher, a video of a demonstration — or a combination of the three.
 The video is typically then shared with students through a learning management system (LMS) or video content management system (Video CMS).

 In other blended learning courses, instructors record videos for use as supplemental course material, designed to help students with more challenging concepts, or for those that wish to deepen their understanding of the subject.
 Alternatively, instructors can record tutorials to introduce students to software or equipment that will be used in subsequent classes.
-In the below video from the University of Birmingham, a professor details how a new software tool will be used in an upcoming course assignment:

 Teachers don’t have to be the only ones in front of the camera, either.
 Many schools have turned the tables on classroom recording by using their video platforms for student skills practice and performance assessment.
 At the University of British Columbia’s Sauder School of Business, Business Communications students are recording their presentations to elicit feedback from fellow students and professors.
 And at Butler University, Physician Assistant students record themselves interacting with standardized patients using iPads.
 The recordings are reviewed by professors, who then return critiques of their students’ performances.